Does My Website Have to Be ADA Compliant?

 The ADA Requires All Websites be Accessible

-The ADA is a civil rights law that prohibits discrimination against people with disabilities in all areas of public life.
-While the ADA does not specifically mention websites or digital accessibility, the DOJ has repeatedly stated that websites qualify as “places of public accommodation”.
+While the ADA does not explicitly mention websites, digital content, or digital accessibility, the U.S. Department of Justice (DOJ) has repeatedly stated that websites qualify as “places of public accommodation.”

 Stylized web page that shows a number of error messages and the label ADA